HugoRibeiro-A88287-UM/GroupChatHomework/README.md

 To send messages there are two way:

-* Default message to all clients type:
+* Default message to all clients:

         make send_default_msg